-Last week I joined a conversation with Nick Mason and about 100 other guests.
-The evening was part of the Prudential Series of talks with accomplished and well-known guests who have a story (or two) to tell.
+Last week I joined a conversation with Nick Mason.
+Oh, and about 100 other guests also joined in… The evening was part of the Prudential Series of talks with accomplished and well-known guests who have a story (or two) to tell.

 With a strict 60 minute running time, Nick needed little introduction before Clive launched into some questions.
-Nick quickly dispatched the standard items, ‘how did you meet’ etc. before Clive got into some more obscure queries.
+Nick quickly dispatched the standard items, ‘how did you meet’ etc. before Clive got into the nitty-gritty with some more obscure queries.

 Will Pink Floyd ever play again?
 Probably not.
 Nick’s view was that he’d love to play together, but it was down to ‘Roger and David’ to decide on that one.
-I suspect with the loss of Nick; this won’t be happening.
+I suspect with the loss of Nick, this would not be happening.

 The floor was thrown open for audience participation, which I had not expected, but encouraged some quite interesting questions.

 “Have you ever made love to one of your songs?”
 Came a question from the back of the room.
 Another lady beaming as she asked the question (her partner cowering for anonymity!)
 “Oh no” came the answer.
 “I’d be focusing on the song and picking out the bits that didn’t sound right or could be better..”
-No official word on whether the couple had er performed to a Pink Floyd track but we all have our suspicions.
-(But which one?
+No official word on whether the couple had ‘errr performed to a Pink Floyd track, but we all have our suspicions… (But which one?
 That’s almost the subject of an entirely separate blog post!)